MWL88/architecture-center/docs/best-practices/data-partitioning.md

 ### Functional partitioning

-For systems where it is possible to identify a bounded context for each distinct business area or service in the application, functional partitioning provides a technique for improving isolation and data access performance.
-Another common use of functional partitioning is to separate read-write data from read-only data that's used for reporting purposes.
+When it's possible to identify a bounded context for each distinct business area in an application, functional partitioning is a way to improve isolation and data access performance.
+Another common use for functional partitioning is to separate read-write data from read-only data.
 Figure 3 shows an overview of functional partitioning where inventory data is separated from customer data.

 ![Functionally partitioning data by bounded context or subdomain](./images/data-partitioning/DataPartitioning03.png)